 - Coming prepared with questions, ideas and class materials will help to guide the session, making it more effective.

 - Please respect your tutor's time and come to sessions on time (the tutor will consider the appointment canceled if you arrive more than 15 minutes late).
-If something comes up and you need to cancel a tutoring session, please tell your tutor no less than 2 hours in advance.
+If something comes up and you need to cancel a tutoring session, please tell your tutor no less than two hours in advance.

 How to Request a Tutor